simaiden/2019-clashroyale-analytics/README.md

 In this project we work with a Clash Royale Matches dataset which contains about 700k records of matches.
 The main objetive is to generate useful statics about the cards and decks performance like the most winning/losing cards/decks, the most used/unused cards, etc. With this information we generate graphics and tables for a good results visualization.

-State what is the main goal of the project.
-State what sorts of question(s) you want to answer or what sort of system you want to build.
-(Questions may be non-technical -- e.g., is there a global correlation between coffee consumption and research output -- so long as they require data analysis or other technical solutions.)

 ## Data